CuiTianyu961030/GALG/README.md

 ![The framework of GALG](images/galg.png)

+The work is introduced in the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML/PKDD 2022):

+> Tianyu Cui, GangXiong, ChangLiu, JunzhengShi, PeipeiFu, GaopengGou.
+GALG: Linking Addresses in Tracking Ecosystem Using Graph Autoencoder with Link Generation.
+European Conference on Practice of Knowledge Discovery in Databases 2022.

 Note: this code is based on [GAE](https://github.com/tkipf/gae), [ARGA](https://github.com/GRAND-Lab/ARGA), [GAT](https://github.com/PetarV-/GAT), and [Link Prediction Experiments](https://github.com/lucashu1/link-prediction).
 Many thanks to the authors.

 ## Requirements